100% Renewable Energy Community Goal

 - How many Utah communities are going to adopt a net-100% renewable electricity portfolio?

-Utah communities served by Rocky Mountain Power and interested in participating will need to pass a local resolution with required goal details, referenced in the Community Renewable Energy Act, by December 31, 2019 and then complete a variety of steps in future years as required by the legislation.
-We will know more about number of participating communities at the end of 2019.
+Utah communities served by Rocky Mountain Power and interested in participating were required to pass a local resolution with goal details, referenced in the Community Renewable Energy Act, by December 31, 2019 and then complete a variety of steps in future years as required by the legislation.
+As of July 2020, 23 communities, including Salt Lake City, have opted-in to participate.

 - When will this program formally begin?

 Exact timing on program implementation is still to be determined.
-A process known as “rulemaking” is underway in 2019 at the Utah Public Service Commission that will help provide clarity on program requirements and expectations.
-The community renewable energy program would not formally begin until late 2020, at the absolute earliest, and we will update this webpage with more information as it becomes available.
+A process known as “rulemaking” is underway in 2020 at the Utah Public Service Commission that will help provide clarity on program requirements and expectations.
+The community renewable energy program has not yet begun.
+We will update this webpage with more information as it becomes available.
+If you have questions, please reach out to us at firstname.lastname@example.org or call 801-535-6470.